In this article you will find:

 Characteristics of renewable energies

-They draw power from natural sources so, while resources such as sunlight and water continue to be in supply on Earth, renewables can continue to provide us with energy.
+- They come from natural resources.
+They are nourished by natural elements so, while resources such as the sun or water appear to supply the Earth, renewables can continue to provide us with energy.

 Most widespread renewable energies